50 Years of Growth: The Sky Is The Limit

 Kovach has reinvented itself many times since 1969.
 Despite all the development and change what remains constant about how we do business?

-Troy: We have always tried to be very accommodating to our clients.
+We have always tried to be very accommodating to our clients.
 Whereas other companies will crank out shop drawings and put the onus on the general contractors and say, “Hey guys you confirmed these dimensions and if these are not right you own it.”
 Kovach is not like that and it seems to be in the company culture.
 We want to create artwork for our general contractors, architects, and owners.
 That’s what we do and we are somewhat perfectionists in that we want it to be really really good.
 So instead of taking this pure manufacturer approach to things it really is about how do we deliver a real phenomenal project to our clients.
-And that sometimes hurts us and costs us more money because we want to do our own confirmation on field measurements, but we are trying to achieve their vision.
 We are not just delivering a product.
 We are trying to help achieve that final aesthetic they are going for.
 We take on some really impressive artwork type projects because we are known in the industry for doing that.
-I would say that’s a constant thing, that true desire to help our A/E/C clients achieve their vision and get the aesthetics they are looking for.
+Kovach has a true desire to help our A/E/C clients achieve their vision and get the aesthetics they are looking for.

 How does partnering with a growing subcontractor like Kovach benefit the A/E/C community?

-Troy: Every general contractor does business a little bit differently but along a common path.
-We have what I would call a “Core Client Strategy.”
-In other words, we like to do work with the teams that are the best fit for what we do well.
-By having a core group of general contractor and architect clients we really can provide the best service.
-By partnering with them we get more effective and efficient with safety which is absolutely critical.
+By partnering with core clients we get more effective and efficient with safety which is absolutely critical.
 We get to know their safety programs and share our safety programs.
 We get their people talking with our people on safety and that way we can reduce injuries and events.
 Each general contractor does business in a particular way too.
-A big part of our strategy is to be the trusted advisor in the pre-construction phase.
+A big part of our strategy is to be the trusted advisor in the preconstruction phase.
 By partnering with general contractors in the preconstruction phase we can help provide optimal solutions for the ultimate owner – that developer, that university, that hospital, or whoever we are working for.
 If you are “one-offing” everything and not partnering it’s a lot harder to achieve that synergy that we’re talking about.
 We’re trying to do the same things with some of our engineering and architectural partners as well.
 We’re focusing on keeping a small group that is starting to learn our particular systems so we don’t have to recreate the wheel every time.
 We want general contractors who are looking at us as a partner.

-As we look forward to another 50 years what are you most enthusiastic about?
+As we look forward to another 50 years what does the future look like?

-Troy: I love seeing the buildings that Kovach completes.
-It’s really cool to go around and say “hey we were part of that really impressive project.”
-And Kovach gets to do some truly amazing architectural work.
+Kovach does some truly amazing building envelope work.
 At its essence, our job is to make projects look stunning and help that architect and Owner get the aesthetic they are looking for.
 The university projects we do today, people are going to be looking at them for the next 100 years.
-I also like that the fact the construction industry as a whole generally doesn’t go away and will be around forever.
-There will always be demand for construction services and it’s getting better at providing an amazing career for people.
-That’s what is exciting to me.
-It used to be that tradespeople where doing “okay” but now we see tradespeople that are pulling in some true income.
-We have 401ks and health benefits and to me, that helps better society.
+The construction industry is an essential business that will be around forever.
+It provides amazing careers for people.
+We have 401ks and health benefits that help better society.
 Any time you can set up a business that helps better society that’s good.
-It’s not exploiting people, it’s building people.
-So that’s what is most exciting to me.